yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

     (Avoid deeper levels because they do not render well.)

 =========================================================
-Kuryr Kubernetes ocp-route And Ingress Integration Design
+Kuryr Kubernetes ocp-route and ingress integration design
 =========================================================

 Purpose